apocalyptech/eschalon_utils/README.txt

 From the Terminal, run:

 brew install pygtk
-sudo easy_install czipfile
+pip install --user czipfile
-sudo easy_install pycrypto
+pip install --user pycrypto

 You also need to tell the system Python to look for libraries in Homebrew's install path, so add this line to the .bash_profile file in your home